ciscoheat/buddy/README.md

 ### Where's main()?

 Ok, you noticed that it was missing!
-Using some macro magic, you only need to implement `buddy.SingleSuite`, or alternatively `buddy.Buddy` on your Main class.
+Using some macro magic, you only need to extend `buddy.SingleSuite`, or alternatively implement `buddy.Buddy` on your Main class.
 Then platform-specific code will be generated for waiting until the tests are finished.
 On all server platforms, exit code 0 will be returned for "all tests passed" and 1 if not, so you can use Buddy in CI tools.

 ### Autocompletion sometimes doesn't work for "x.should." or numbers.